-What’s Unique about Fintech
+What’s Unique About Fintech

 The financial technology sector has to operate at a fast rate to stay ahead in adopting new technologies and methodologies.
 This could not be truer than with the COVID-19 pandemic.
 The global pandemic changed the world in ways we could never have imagined.
 From the initial global standstill, businesses had to swiftly adapt to a new reality to survive the economic storm that had a major impact on everyone’s financial stability.